pip-alireza/DeepCalcScoring/README.md

 # Results
 Below is an illustration on how the model extracts the vascular system and calcifrication.
+Proceeding from left to right: input data from human CT images is received, the model then extracts the vascular system (middle image), subsequently tracking calcification within the vascular system (right image).
+Finally, it calculates the calcium score by summing up all identified calcifications.

 ![Projection of 6572np-2(2)](https://github.com/pip-alireza/DeepCalcScoring/assets/130691419/03aa5da8-9564-4e93-b9de-ca55ef59e3ee)
 ![Picture4(1)](https://github.com/pip-alireza/DeepCalcScoring/assets/130691419/a5174ae6-c23a-4774-999f-b0b09952236c)